mratsim/weave/rfcs/multithreading_apis.md

   ## Global submit
 ```

-It is left unspecified for now as given the competing latency (IO schedulers) vs throughput (CPU schedulers) requirements, there might be no use case for `submit` that isn't better covered by allowing multiple specialized schedulers in a program.

 `submit`, `Job`, `runInBackground(Weave)` and `setupSubmitterThread(Weave)` were added to Weave following
 - https://github.com/mratsim/weave/issues/132
 - https://github.com/mratsim/weave/pull/136
 to improve interoperability with async event loops by allowing a thread to submit `Job` to an executor
 while guaranteeing that execution always happens in a different thread from the async thread.

-## Channels

-TODO

-## Non-goals

 ### Definitions

 ### Non-goals not covered

-- Common closure, continuation and/or task type might
+- Common closure, continuation and/or task type
 - Structured parallelism
 - OpenMP
 - Services & producer-consumer architecture